 - Displaced or Nondisplaced Fractures.
 Displaced means that the bones are broken apart and are not correctly aligned.

 - Closed or open fractures.
 Open fractures means that the skin continuity is altered.
 Bone fragments may be seen in this case.
 Closed fractures are fractures that do not involve any skin breakage.

 Most orthopedic injuries are acted upon by the use of RICE.
 Rest.
 Ice.
 Compression.
 Elevation.
 Depending on the severity of your condition, your orthopedic specialist may do the following to better treat your fracture:

-- Splinting – to immobilize the affected area allowing it to heal normally and correctly.
+To immobilize the affected area allowing it to heal normally and correctly.

-- Cast Application – with the use of a fiberglass cast, the affected body part is immobilized so as to better facilitate healing.
+With the use of a fiberglass cast, the affected body part is immobilized so as to better facilitate healing.

-- Bone Grafts – Only needed when fractures are way too fragmented that it is very difficult to put them together.
+Only needed when fractures are way too fragmented that it is very difficult to put them together.

 The best way to prevent fractures is to take care of yourself.
 Here are a few cases where the risk of a fracture is greater.

-- Age – young children tend to become very active which makes them prone to injuries.
+Young children tend to become very active which makes them prone to injuries.

 smokers generally have a lower bone density which then increases the risk of developing a fracture after an injury.